 Partnership with Norway and Germany

-In 2014, Peru, Germany and Norway signed a joint Declaration of Intent in support of Peru’s efforts in reducing greenhouse gas emissions from deforestation and forest degradation in the Peruvian Amazon.
-At that time Peru took aim to make the forest- and agriculture sector carbon neutral within 2021 and to recognize millions of hectares of indigenous peoples’ land claims.
-Norway committed to pay for verified results with up to 250 million USD for the period up until 2020.
+In 2014, Peru, Germany and Norway signed a joint Declaration of Intent in support of Peru’s efforts to halt forest loss in the Peruvian Amazon.
+The objective was to reduce greenhouse gas emissions from deforestation and forest degradation, primarily by making the forest and agriculture sector carbon neutral and to expand protected areas and indigenous peoples’ reserves.

 Progress under the Partnership